Redocly/redocly-cli/docs/custom-plugins/custom-decorators.md

 };
 ```

 Decorators use the [visitor pattern](./visitor.md) to run an operation on every node in the document.
-In this example, when the code does `leave()` of an `Operation` node, it checks if the node (passed as `target` in this example) has a description, and updates it if it does.
+In this example, when the code executes the `leave()` function on the `Operation` node, it checks if the node (passed as `target` in this example) has a description, and updates it if it does.

 To use this decorator, add it to a plugin.
 In this example the main decorator file is `plugins/sparkle.js`: